 (b) measured at amortised cost and for which fair values are disclosed in the financial statements.

-To provide an indication about the reliability of the inputs used in determining fair value, the Company has classified its financial instruments into the three levels prescribed under the accounting standard.
+To provide an indication about the reliability of the inputs used in determining fair value, the group has classified its financial instruments into the three levels prescribed under the accounting standard.
 An explanation of each level follows underneath the table.

 Level 1: Level 1 hierarchy includes financial instruments measured using quoted prices.
 For example, listed equity instruments that have quoted market price.